JWT890/snort-and-suricata-home-lab/README.md

 After getting the Ubuntu VM after a while, go to the terminal and type sudo nano /etc/netplan/00-installer-config.yaml and enter in this information:
 <img width="815" height="576" alt="image" src="https://github.com/user-attachments/assets/2e3589cd-558c-4636-9eb9-103ec0e3051f" />
 Then type sudo apt update and then sudo apt install -y apache2 vsftpd openssh-server mysql-server telnetd xinetd
+*Note you might want to change to bridged adapter for a few minutes to download the above*